AakankshaRaika/chYOUR/README.md

   Minior bugs to be ficed in future versions :
   - Signup crashes if a personal tries to sign up with empty strings more than once.
   -Some times the GPS has to be clicked 2 times for the app to collect most recent userlocation data.

+  FAQ and userguide are in the Documentation folder. please see there for more information.